PovertyAction/guides/CleaningGuide/02 Variable Management/03 "Specify" Variables.md

   *Merge on file
   mmerge q_oth using `q_oth_mapping', t(n:1) missing(nomatch)
+  /*
-  /* Alternatively, merge to the subset of responses with non_missing values and append these files afterwards use "merge m:1 q_oth using `q_oth_mapping'" */ assert _merge == 1 | _merge == 3
+    Alternatively, merge to the subset of responses with non_missing values and append these files afterwards using "merge m:1 q_oth using `q_oth_mapping'" */ assert _merge == 1 | _merge == 3

   *Replace values